 Charley’s highly impressive season saw her become the 2013 LET Rookie of the Year and she was also voted the Best International Newcomer by the Sports Journalists’ Association.
 In the same year her ability and professionalism caught the eye of Liselotte Neumann, the 2013 Solheim Cup Captain, who selected Charley as the youngest player in history to compete in the tournament.
 On an exciting final day Charley recorded Europe’s first singles point after defeating 2010 US Open Champion Paula Creamer 5&4.
 Europe went on to win the singles session 7 1/2 – 4 1/2 and with it became the first European squad to win the Solheim Cup on U.S. soil.

 On the 16th March, 2014, just four days prior to Charley’s 18th birthday, she recorded her first professional win at the Lalla Meryem Cup in Morocco.
-After shooting a final round of 62 (-9) Charley made up the five shot deficit from the overnight leader Gwladys Nocera to force a sudden death play-off.
+After shooting a final round of 62 (-9) Charley made up the five shot deficit from the overnight leader Gwladys Nocera to force a sudden death play-off and secured her maiden LET victory on the first extra hole.
+Charley finished the 2014 season as the youngest ever LET Order of Merit winner.